Must-have tools for every mechanic, based on personal experience. Check out this list for the best tools for the mechanic!

 In the old days, mechanics used to go around with enormous metal toolboxes.
 Why?
 The tools are tough enough to handle being jumbled together, and they jumble whether they are in a durable bag or an incredibly heavy metal box.
 Tool bags are the new normal for most mechanics.

 I have this Stanley tool bag, and it is the perfect size for bringing out to car or some other remote place to perform some maintenance.
 It has internal pockets for some of the smaller tools.
-Reasonably priced, so pick one up at the link below.
+Reasonably priced, and a great gift.

 #6 – Jack Stands

-When he has his head and neck underneath that 2-ton vehicle, do you really want to be trusting the scissor jack that came with the car?
-He’s tough but not dense…
+When she has her head and neck underneath that 2-ton vehicle, do you really want to be trusting the scissor jack that came with the car?
+She’s tough but not dense…

-Get a pair of jack-stands and don’t worry about the vehicle collapsing on him.
+Get a pair of jack-stands and don’t worry about the vehicle collapsing on her.
 Get a gift that can actually save lives!

 This set of 2-ton capacity jack-stands are best sellers.